caam37830/default-project/README.md

 * The Midterm checkpoint will be due 11/13 at 12pm (noon) Chicago time.
 * The Final Report will be due 12/9 at 12pm (noon) Chicago time.

-## Evaluation

-90% of the project grade will be shared by members of your teams.
-This will consist of:
-* 40% code (quality, correctness, etc.)
-* 50% report

-10% of project work will be based on teammate evaluations.
-These evaluations will be kept confidential.
-If you believe your score to be unfair, you can reach out to the instruction staff.
-We will look at git logs/history if we need to resolve any disputes.